simeononsecurity/simeononsecurity.ch/content/articles/learning-powershell-scripting-for-beginners/index.en.md

 ### Installing PowerShell

 PowerShell comes pre-installed in most versions of Windows operating system.
-However, if you are using an older version of Windows or if you need a newer version of PowerShell, you can download it from the Microsoft website.
+However, if you're using an older version of Windows or if you need a newer version of PowerShell, you can download it from the Microsoft website.
 To download and install PowerShell, follow these steps:

 1. Go to the [Microsoft PowerShell website](https://docs.microsoft.com/en-us/powershell/scripting/install/installing-powershell?view=powershell-7.2) and select the version of PowerShell you want to install.
 2. Download the installation file and run it.